dhiwinsamrich/Web-Scraping/README.md

 **Extract email addresses from text, websites, or documents using Python.**
 *Use Case:* Automatically find and extract emails for marketing, data analysis, or contact management.

+### 📝 **5.
+Extract and Fill Form**
+**Automatically extract data from forms and fill out similar forms using Python.**
+*Use Case:* Streamline repetitive form-filling tasks, such as filling out online applications or data entry forms, by automating the process.

 ---